naturalis/HTS-barcode-checker/README.md

-provides a pipeline that automates the putative taxonomic identification of DNA barcodes (e.g. as generated from confiscated materials) by chaining together the steps of DNA sequence similarity searching in public databases and taxonomic name reconciliation of the names associated with returned, similar sequences and the names listed in the CITES "appendices" (which itemize species and higher taxa in which international trade is restricted).
+provides a pipeline that automates the putative taxonomic identification of DNA barcodes (e.g. as generated from confiscated materials) by chaining together the steps of DNA sequence similarity searching in public databases and taxonomic name reconciliation of the names associated with returned, similar sequences with the names listed in the CITES "appendices" (which itemize species and higher taxa in which international trade is restricted).